August 28, 2018

 AB 1903 (Gonzalez Fletcher) would prohibit government agencies from providing a gift card from a retailer that holds a firearms dealer’s license in exchange for a firearm from a private individual.
 By restricting the use of gift cards from gun retailers, we can prevent individuals from essentially trading-up to the newest firearms on the market.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide strongly support proposed legislation AB 1903 (Gonzalez Fletcher).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully request you to sign AB 1903 (Gonzalez Fletcher) into law.
 Thank you for your public service and leadership on behalf of the health and well-being of children, youth, and families in California.